Mango

 A mango is an edible stone fruit produced by the tropical tree Mangifera indica.
-It originated in the northeastern part of the Indian subcontinent, in what is now Myanmar, Bangladesh, and northeastern India.
-M. indica has been cultivated in South and Southeast Asia since ancient times, resulting in two modern mango cultivars: the "Indian" and the "Southeast Asian" types.
-Other species in the genus Mangifera also produce edible fruits called "mangoes," most of which are found in the Malesian ecoregion.
+It originated in the northeastern part of the South Asia, in what is now Bangladesh, northeastern India and Myanmar.
+M. indica has been cultivated in South and Southeast Asia since ancient times, resulting in two modern mango cultivar lineages: the "Indian" and the "Southeast Asian" types.
+Other species in the genus Mangifera also produce edible fruits called "mangoes", most of which are found in the Malesian ecoregion.

 There are several hundred cultivars of mango worldwide.
-Depending on the cultivar, mango fruit varies in size, shape, sweetness, skin color, and flesh color, which may be pale yellow, gold, green, or orange.
+Depending on the cultivar, mango fruits vary in size, shape, sweetness, skin colour, and flesh colour, which may be pale yellow, gold, green, or orange.
 Mango is the national fruit of India, Pakistan, and the Philippines, while the mango tree is the national tree of Bangladesh.

 Etymology

-The English word mango (plural mangoes or mangos) originated in the 16th century from the Portuguese word manga, from the Malay mangga, and ultimately from the Tamil mā (மா, 'mango tree') + kāy (ங்காய், 'unripe fruit/vegetable') or the Malayalam māṅṅa (മാവ്, 'mango tree') + kāya (കായ, 'unripe fruit').
-The scientific name, Mangifera indica, refers to a plant bearing mangoes in India.
+The English word mango (plural mangoes or mangos) originated in the 16th century from the Portuguese word manga, from the Malayalam manga, and ultimately from the Tamil māṉ (மான், 'mango tree') + kāy (காய், 'unripe fruit/vegetable').

 Description

 Mango trees grow to 30–40 m tall, with a crown radius of 10-15 m.
 The trees are long-lived, as some specimens still fruit after 300 years.

 In deep soil, the taproot descends to a depth of 6 m, with profuse, wide-spreading feeder roots and anchor roots penetrating deeply into the soil.
 The leaves are evergreen, alternate, simple, 15–35 cm long, and 6–16 cm broad; when the leaves are young they are orange-pink, rapidly changing to a dark, glossy red, then dark green as they mature.

 The flowers are produced in terminal panicles 10–40 cm long; each flower is small and white with five petals 5–10 mm long, with a mild, sweet fragrance.
-Over 500 varieties of mangoes are known, many of which ripen in summer, while some give a double crop.
-The fruit takes four to five months from flowering to ripening.